XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 ### {{n.next()}}.
 Submit the Signed Blob

-Now that you have a signed transaction, you can submit it to an XRP Ledger server, and that server will relay it through the network.
+Now that you have a signed transaction, you can submit it to an XRP Ledger server, which relays it through the network.
 It's also a good idea to take note of the latest validated ledger index before you submit.
 The earliest ledger version that your transaction could get into as a result of this submission is one higher than the latest validated ledger when you submit it.
 Of course, if the same transaction was previously submitted, it could already be in a previous ledger.
 (It can't succeed a second time, but you may not realize it succeeded if you aren't looking in the right ledger versions.)

 - **JavaScript:** Use the [`submitAndWait()` method of the Client](https://js.xrpl.org/classes/Client.html#submitAndWait) to submit a signed transaction to the network and wait for the response, or use [`submitSigned()`](https://js.xrpl.org/classes/Client.html#submitSigned) to submit a transaction and get only the preliminary response.
 - **Python:** Use the [`xrpl.transaction.send_reliable_submission()` method](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) to submit a transaction to the network and wait for a response.